AdobeDocs/experience-manager-65.en/help/forms/developing/application-manager-client-java-api.md

 }
 ```

-## Quick Start (SOAP mode): Importing Applications using the Java API {#quick-start-soap-mode-importing-applications-using-the-java-api}
+## Quick Start (SOAP mode): Importing Applications using the Java&trade; API {#quick-start-soap-mode-importing-applications-using-the-java-api}

-The following Java code example imports an application using the JAVA API.
+The following Java&trade; code example imports an application using the Java&trade; API.

 >[!NOTE]
 >
->The Java API importApplication() replaces existing applications of the same name with newer application.
-To update an exsiting application, use API importApplication() in place of API updateApplication().
+>The Java&trade; API importApplication() replaces existing applications of the same name with newer application.
+To update an existing application, use API importApplication() in place of API updateApplication().

 ```java
 /*